8421BCD/ReasonRank/README.md

    - A  **step-by-step reasoning chain** outputted by DeepSeek-R1 while performing the listwise reranking.
 6. **`relevant_docids`** *(List[str])*
    - The ids of relevant passages in ``initial_list`` mined by DeepSeek-R1.
 The remaining passage ids in ``initial_list`` are irrelevant ones.
    - Note that **`relevant_docids`** are not necessarily ranked at the top of **`final_list`** by the DeepSeek-R1, which may stem from inconsistencies in DeepSeek-R1’s judgments.
-To address this, you can apply the **self-consistency data filtering** technique proposed in our paper to select higher-quality data.
+To address this, you can apply the **self-consistency data filtering** technique proposed in our paper to further select higher-quality data (i.e., evaluating the NDCG@10 of final_list using relevant_docids and only keep the ones with NDCG@10 higher than a threshold.
+Note that the threshold is set as 0.4 in our paper, you could try to increase it for constructing higher-quality data if you want.).

 The statistics of dataset is shown in the figure below:
 <p align="center">